 That’s right, the Currawinya National Park located near Hungerford contains two large lakes which are important breeding and refuge sites for a spectacular array of migrating waterbirds.
 As some species are migrants from overseas, it’s certainly the place to be for any enthusiastic bird watcher!

 You’ll certainly dig this fact!
-A rare shrimp fossil was dug up in the Richmond area this year that detailed body segments, tail spines and legs!
-While it may be too late to throw this beauty on the barbie (1000 million years too late in fact…), the fossil was well preserved when discovered in a paddock in May.
+A rare shrimp fossil was dug up in the Richmond area recently that detailed body segments, tail spines and legs!
+While it may be too late to throw this beauty on the barbie (1000 million years too late in fact…), the fossil was well preserved when discovered in a local paddock.
 The fossil is now an exceptional addition to the prehistoric marine collection that can be viewed with the kids at Kronosaurus Korner.

 At approximately 1,004 kilometres long, this river alongside Hughenden was named in honour of explorer, Matthew Flinders.
 If you’re an early morning riser, we suggest enjoying a walk along the river banks for an unforgettable outback sunrise anytime of the year!